MuraliPrasath-45/MYSQL-DBDESIGN_Task/README.md

 # MySql-DB-Design-Task

-It has Guvi-Zen class Roadmap session: Day-33 and Database : Day-1 Task.
-In this task, I worked on various Mysql queries which helped me to understand how the relational database works.
+It has Guvi-Zen class Roadmap session: Day-34 and Database : MySql : Day-2 Tasks.
+In this task, I learn to design a DB Design in MySql with it's queries.

 ## Lessons Learned